rushellphoto/autosub-bootstrapbill/README.txt

 README

 Thank you for choosing AutoSub!
-The automated python subtitle downloader for SubtitleSeeker.com.
+The automated python subtitle downloader for SubtitleSeeker.com Unlike the original AutoSub (until version 0.5.8), which used Bierdopje.com, the current and next versions use SubtitleSeeker.com as its primary source for subtitles.

 Many thanks for the administrators of SubtitleSeeker.com to expose and facilitate the API's feeds so that we lazy users can enjoy automated scripts like this.

+Via SubtitleSeeker.com AutoSub indexes other subtitle
+websites: these are:
+- Opensubtitles.org
+- Podnapisi.net
+- Undertexter.se
+- Subscene.com
+- a mirror of Bierdopjes database, hosted on SubtitleSeeker.com itself

+An addition, it scrapes the full Addic7ed.com webpage directly (ie not using the SubtitleSeeker API).
+To use this scraper, however, a login for Addic7ed.com is required!
+Also, the website sets a daily 15 download limit per user.

-Easy and straightforward script that scans your TV contents.
+AutoSub is an easy and straightforward script that scans your TV contents.
 If no SRT found it will attempt to download one from SubtitleSeeker.com.
 Where the script will attempt to match the correct version of the subtitle with the file located on the disk.
 Once every day it will do a full rescan of your local content versus the SubtitleSeeker API.